HanHsunShih/Coding3FinalProject/README.md

 ## How to train a pix2pix(edges2xxx) model from scratch
 - prepare data
-- Detect edges of all images and combination
+- Detect edges of all images
+- Images combination

 ## Prepare Data